 Vineyards

-As a rule, the Cartology parcels are dry farmed bushvines, with a minimum age of thirty-five years, although most are between forty and fifty years old.
+As a rule, the Cartology parcels are dry farmed bushvines, with a minimum age of 35 years, although most are between 40 and 50 years old.
 Average yields for these parcels is around 3 tons/Ha or around 20hl/Ha.

-Cartology 2021 is 90% Chenin blanc and 10% Sémillon.
-The Chenin comes from our parcels in the Skurfberg, Malmesbury, Perdeberg, Bottelary, Upper Blaauwklippen, False Bay and Tygerberg.
+Cartology 2024 is 92% Chenin Blanc and 8% Sémillon.
+The Chenin comes from our parcels in the Skurfberg, Piekenierskloof, Malmesbury, Paardeberg, Bottelary, False Bay and Tygerberg.
 The Sémillon comes from the old La Colline block in Franschhoek.

 Technical Details